M-o-a-T/moat/doc/spec_control.rst

 A client that's intermittently online typically sends a poll message when it has acquired its address / wakes up.

-The/each client shall sleep some random time between zero and that timer's value, then send its serial number (with Poll flag set) to the requesting server.
+Polled clients shall sleep some linearly-random time between zero and the poll timer's value, then send their serial number (with Poll flag set) to the requesting server.
 Client devices that don't yet have an address shall use the timer's value to restart their address acquisition if it is not still running.

 A zero timer means "immediately" and should not be used with a broadcast destination except when testing bus congestion handling.